 Originally some Tiger Cub parts - e.g. engine casings - used BA and BSF slotted screws.
 However many owners, including those carrying out accurate restorations, have replaced them with cap screws.
 (Cap screws are sometimes known as 'socket head screws', or 'Allen screws' after the hexagonal 'Allen keys' used to turn them.)
 Both BSF and BA cap screws use the standard imperial/inch Allen keys, as used for UNC/UNF cap screws.

 Whitworth spanners can be marked in a variety of different ways.
 Sometimes they will just have the BSW size stamped on them - for example '5/16 W', or even just '5/16'.
 Others may show both the BSW and the BSF sizes - '5/16 W, 3/8 BS', or just '5/16, 3/8'.

 Note that BSF is often abbreviated to just 'BS' - not to be confused with BSW!

 BA Spanners generally have the BA thread size marked clearly.

 There are lots of thread tables on the web that give more details of the different threads, their sizes, cutting angles, etc. A thread table reference booklet such as the Roebuck Zeus Data Charts can also be handy.

 A thread gauge is the most accurate way to measure the pitch of threads.
 These are available from engineering suppliers and online.

-Mike Estall, author of the invaluable Tiger Cub Bible, has produced a 'Consolidated Tiger Cub Parts List' which gives useful sizes and references for all fasteners and components used on the Cubs.
+The late Mike Estall, former emplyee at Triumph in Meriden and author of the invaluable Tiger Cub Bible, produced a 'Consolidated Tiger Cub Parts List' which gives useful sizes and references for all fasteners and components used on the Cubs.
 Using this in conjunction with the Triumph Parts Book and thread tables makes buying fasteners or repairing threads a lot easier.

 Check out the Rebuilding page for more details of these and other useful sources of information.